Events help you know your customers and potential customers face-to-face. Done well, they’ll move attendees to buy your products and services. ‘

 Match Your Customers’ Interests with Event Sessions

+This should be a critical part of your event strategy.
 If you have well-known speakers to headline plenary sessions, theatrical presentations, or concerts, be sure that their subject matter and style matches your target customers’ needs.
 For example, at an event targeted at rock guitarists, you wouldn’t want to have a classical guitarist (even one of the world’s best) as your guest presenter—unless he or she had a knack for bettering rock guitarists’ chops through classical technique.

 Similarly, for a food tasting event for wine lovers, a teetotaling down-home chef wouldn’t be your best choice, but if your event was aimed at home cooks in the South, he or she might be the perfect touch.